Artand728/SL-Rad-Vademecum/case_meet.md

 ---

-## Come inserire un file TC/RMN all'interno di PowerPoint?
+## Come inserire un file TC/RMN all'interno di PowerPoint

 ### How to Add Scrollable CT or MRI Images to a PowerPoint Slide
 Kevin M. Rice, MD